Skip Navigation

 Fischer D, Kolo S, Battani K. 2024.
 Integrating oral health evaluation into prenatal care: Considerations and examples.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 13 pp. (Integrating oral health care and primary care learning collaborative: A state and local partnership)

 Annotation: This report presents key considerations for integrating oral health evaluation into prenatal care.
 Topics include completing an oral health evaluation, integrating oral health evaluation into the electronic medical record, integrating oral health evaluation into the prenatal care workflow, and strategies to increase primary care health professionals’ confidence in completing an oral health evaluation.
-The document also includes summaries of how prenatal clinics integrate oral health evaluation and links to examples.
+The document also includes summaries of how prenatal clinics integrate oral health evaluation, as well as links to examples.
 [Funded by the Maternal and Child Health Bureau]

 Keywords: Evaluation, Oral health, Pregnant women, Prenatal care, Primary care, Service integration